VIMALATHETHAN-I/VIMALATHETHAN-I/README.md

-# Hi, I’m VIMALATHETHAN I – a Data Analyst driving insights, Automating workflows, and building Data Engineering solutions📊
+# Hi, I’m VIMALATHETHAN I – a Data Analyst driving insights, automating workflows, and building data engineering solutions📊

 ✨ **About Me**
 I’m an **Electronics and Communication Engineering (ECE) student with a minor in Artificial Intelligence and Data Science**.
 I bridge the gap between **technical expertise and business impact**, transforming raw data into **actionable insights** that drive strategic growth.